simurq/poppi/README.md

 #### Section `MISCOPS`

 This section specifies miscellaneous operations.
-Currently, it covers only those provided below, but can be extended further upon user request.
+Currently, it covers only those provided below, but can be extended further also upon user request.

 <table>
 <tr>